About the Office of Economic and Financial Analysis

 The Office of Economic and Financial Analysis (OEFA -- pronounced oh-ee-fuh) is an independent agency of King County.
-Our office is typically made up of two economists and one confidential secretary.
-See right-hand margin for our contact information.
+Our office is made up of two economists and one economic administrator.

 What do we do?

-We produce economic and revenue forecasts for budgeting purposes for King County.
+We produce economic and revenue forecasts for King County budgeting purposes.
 In addition, we conduct economic studies at the pleasure of the Forecast Council (see below for a description of the Forecast Council).